Trial Attorney Defending Those Accused Of Assault And Battery For Over 20 Years

-Florida Assault and Battery Cases: Common Questions
+Florida Assault and Battery Cases: Common Questions Following an Arrest

 Following an assault and battery arrest, it’s totally natural to feel frightened, regretful and uncertain about the future.
 This is especially true if you don’t have a criminal record and have never been on the “wrong side” of the law before.

 Assault and battery attorney Fuson is a firm believer that by addressing a client’s questions and concerns, much of this stress and uncertainty can be alleviated.
 So let’s look at a few of the most typical concerns that may arise on the heels of an assault and battery arrest.